unknownrpa/Astra-docs/astro-studio/installation/README.md

 ![](<../../.gitbook/assets/Astro_Studio_Install_14.png>)

-Now you are ready to start building robots on Astro RPA.
+Now you are ready to start building robots on Astro RPA platform.